Did You Know... 1 in 4 Americans suffer from a long-term skin condition, according to the American Academy of Dermatology?

 When living with a chronic skin condition, you’re faced with a multitude of obstacles.

-How to fix it?
-How to cover it up?
-The best ways to not draw attention to it.
-You begin avoiding gatherings, photos, shorts, tank tops - all because you have been conditioned to believe that this imperfection in your skin is somehow shameful or embarrassing.
+How to fix it, how to cover it up, and the best ways to avoid drawing attention to it.
+You begin avoiding gatherings, photos, shorts, and tank tops, all because you have been conditioned to believe that this imperfection in your skin is shameful or embarrassing.

 “Wow, she has good skin.
 She takes good care of herself.”